Quantitative FinanceApril 7, 2026

 The DIX (Sentiment) works best when paired with GEX (Structure).
 GEX measures the capacity of market makers to dampen or amplify volatility.

-• Positive GEX: Low Volatility.
+Positive GEXLow Volatility.
 Dealers buy dips/sell rips.
+Stabilizing force.

-• Negative GEX: High Volatility.
-Dealers sell dips/buy rips (accelerant).
+Negative GEXHigh Volatility.
+Dealers sell dips/buy rips.
+Accelerating force.

 The "Golden Setup"